-Suppose you're given a numeric vector in R and asked to calculate its mean.
+Suppose you're working with a dataset in R and you want to check the data type of a certain variable.
 How would you do it?

 In R, if a variable is not found in the local environment of a nested function, the function will look in the ________ of the outer function.